tommakesgames/GS_Demo/Colliders_ActivitySheet.md

   A.

+  - Open up 'ballCollision.cs' in the 'Scripts' folder.
+(This script is attached to the 'ball' prefab in our example)
   - In 'ballCollision.cs', in the `OnCollisionEnter` function, uncomment the line `Destroy(collision.gameObject);`.
-  - Make sure 'Is Trigger' for the Box Collider of the wall is now UNticked/false.
+  - Make sure 'Is Trigger' for the Box Collider of the wall is now **UN**ticked/false.
   - Play the scene.

   ###### 9. How does the ball react to the wall, even though it's destroyed?
   A.

+  - In 'ballCollision.cs', in the `OnCollisionEnter` function, _COMMENT OUT AGAIN_ the line `Destroy(collision.gameObject);`.
   - In 'ballCollision.cs' in the `OnTriggerEnter` function, uncomment the line `Destroy(other.gameObject);`.
+  - Select the wall.
+In the 'Box Collider' component, make sure 'Is Trigger' is **ticked/true**.
   - Play the scene.

   ###### 10. How does the ball react to the wall (trigger) being destroyed?
 How is it different from when the wall was a collider?